-Section 1: The Local Union President or designee may be allowed time off work with pay, up to a total of 156 hours per fiscal year, to attend during working hours City Commission meetings, Pension Board meetings, meetings with City Administrators and/or Elected Officials that relate to joint City and Union business, and pre-negotiations meetings (during such times that negotiations for a successor collective bargaining agreement are on-going) (hereinafter collectively referred to as "Union Business").
+Section 1: The Local Union President or designee may be allowed time off work with pay, up to a total of 156 hours per fiscal year, to attend during working hours City Commission meetings, Pension Board meetings, meetings with City Administrators and/or Elected Officials that relate to joint City and Union business, and pre-negotiations meetings (during such times that negotiations for a successor collective bargaining agreement are on-going) (hereinafter, collectively referred to as "Union Business").
 Hours not used during the fiscal year shall not roll over to the next fiscal year.
-The City will not pay employees for time spent conducting Union Business while off-duty.
-On all occasions the Union President and/or designee shall give notice of any such meeting to their supervisor and the Office of Labor Relations.
+On all such occasions the Union President and/or designee shall give notice of any such meeting to their supervisor and the Office of Labor Relations.
 Approval shall not be unreasonably withheld by any of their supervisors.

-Section 2: The Employer agrees to allow two (2) Union members, designated in writing by the local President up to seven (7) days each off without pay each calendar year to attend Union Seminars, Conventions and other Union functions.
+Section 2: The Employer agrees to allow two (2) Union members, designated in writing by the Local President up to seven (7) days each off without pay each calendar year to attend Union Seminars, Conventions and other Union functions.
 These days off may not be permitted to accrue from year to year if not used.
-In order to insure proper coverage of assignments, the Department Heads should be notified no later than twenty (20) days prior to the aforementioned events.
+In order to insure proper coverage of assignments, the Department Head should be notified no later than twenty (20) days prior to the aforementioned events.

 Section 3: Up to two (2) persons designated as part of the Union bargaining team shall be permitted to attend negotiations without loss of pay provided that the negotiation sessions occur during the employee's regular working hours.
-The Union, at least ten (10) days prior to the commencement of collective bargaining negotiations for a successor collective bargaining agreement, shall provide written notice to the City Manager and the Office of Labor Relations of the names of the two employees designated by the Union to be part of the bargaining team.
+The Union, at least ten (10) days prior to the commencement of collective bargaining negotiations for a successor collective bargaining agreement, shall provide written notice to the City Manager and the Office of Labor Relations of the names of the two (2) employees designated by the Union to be part of the bargaining team.